Red-backed toadlet: Ecology and behaviour

-This species is normally associated with rainforest and wet sclerphyll forest, however it is also found in dry sclerophyll forest, woodland and at times cleared areas.
+This species is normally associated with rainforest and wet sclerophyll forest, however it is also found in dry sclerophyll forest, woodland and at times cleared areas.
 It is normally found in areas that are frequently flooded such as roadside ditches, creeks and temporary pools.
 The diet of this toadlet is similar to the diet of P. bibronii, feeding mostly on small invertebrates present in the leaf litter.

 Males make an "ark" call, similar to most Pseudophryne species, but it is slightly more of an elongated note compared to P. australis and P. bibronii.
 Males call from under moist leaf litter and rotting logs, during spring, summer and autumn, they breed after rain.
 As with other Pseudophryne species the male stays with the eggs in the nest site and may mate with more than one female.
 Eggs are laid in the nest site and tadpoles hatch after heavy rain floods the nest site and the develop in the temporary pools.
 Tadpole development is relatively short, due to the ephemeral nature of the pools in which they dwell.